Wellington Boone

-Boone wrote two books that were published by Doubleday, Your Wife Is Not Your Momma (1999) and The Low Road to New Heights (2002).
-Also in 2002, he published the first edition of his Christian self-accountability journal My Journey with God, which has since been revised and expanded in other editions such as Your Journey with God and A Man's Journey with God.
+Boone has written two books that were published by Doubleday, Your Wife Is Not Your Momma (1999) and The Low Road to New Heights (2002).
+Also in 2002, he published the first edition of his Christian self-accountability journal, My Journey with God, which has since been revised and expanded in other editions such as My Journey with God Arise & Shine Index Edition and A Man's Journey with God.
 In 2009 he published Dare to Hope, a 30-day devotional.
-This was followed by Holy Ghost Is My Friend in 2011.
+This was followed by The Holy Ghost Is My Friend in 2011.

-In October 2016, Boone was a TV guest on Fox & Friends when he debuted his book Black Self-Genocide: What Black Lives Matter Won't Say.
-Another TV interview with the author was called "Reversing the Curse of Black Self-Genocide" and was shown on CBN News.
+In October 2016, Boone was interviewed on Fox & Friends about his book, Black Self-Genocide: What Black Lives Matter Won't Say.
+In November of the same year, Boone was interviewed about his book by Pat Robertson on the 700 Club.

-In the 1990s, during a Promise Keepers meeting in Indianapolis that is available on YouTube, he declared before 70,000 mostly White men, "We are one!"

 Boone has been a host and guest on the Christian television networks CBN and TBN and has been a platform speaker for Promise Keepers, Focus on the Family, American Association of Christian Counselors and the Family Research Council.
 He has also been a member of the board of the Evangelical Council for Financial Accountability and the Board of Trustees at Regent University.

-Boone founded the Network of Politically Active Christians (NPAC), which has its headquarters in Washington, DC; Kingmakers, a national ministry of Christian women in leadership where Pastor Eileen Hunt is the current president; The Fellowship of International Churches, Goshen International, which established Learning Centers in South Africa for Black African and Colored children, and Global Outreach Campus Ministries.
+Boone founded Kingmakers, a national ministry of Christian women in leadership, the Fellowship of International Churches, Goshen International, which established Learning Centers in South Africa for Black African and Colored children, and Global Outreach Campus Ministries.

-Boone was married to his high school sweetheart Katheryn from 1973 until her death on March 12, 2022.
+Boone was married to his high school sweetheart Katheryn Watley Boone from 1973 until her death on March 12, 2022.

-Controversial views

-Bishop Boone has said that Black Americans are suffering from "self-genocide", arguing that many more Blacks are killed by other Blacks than by policemen, especially through abortion and inner-city murders.

-He has also stated that "I want to boldly affirm Uncle Tom.
-The black community must stop criticizing Uncle Tom.
-He is a role model."

-Bishop Boone said of African-American slavery in the United States, "I believe that slavery, and the understanding of it when you see it God's way, was redemptive."

-He has been critical of comparisons between the Gay Rights Movement and the Civil Rights Movement.
-He called it the "Rape of the Civil Rights Movement".

-Bishop Boone has been a keynote speaker for these and other national and international organizations: